TheNishishiro/ColorGAN/README.md

 ## Things to do

 I don't have much of a free time, but I would like to retrain this model for different anime related applications

+## Contribution

+If you are willing to help me with this project, please feel free to do so!

+I'm still very much just learning so if there are any improvements or mistakes you can correct me on then I would be very grateful.